Want to Build an MVP App?

 Here’s a great how-to manual from Join Rogie, a designer advocate at Figma, where he shares the prototyping process in Figma by creating a design and demos for a book app.

-Once you’ve built a product prototype, share it with your target audience on social media and stakeholders.
+Once you’ve built an MVP prototype, share it with your target audience on social media and stakeholders.
 Collect their feedback, identify pain points, and analyze the product insights.

 What’s more, prototyping is an important aspect of the startup MVP development process which allows you to drive user engagement even before the launch of your startup.

-This will help you reduce marketing costs and choose the most effective promotion strategy based on what platform has generated the most target feedback for your solution.
+This will help you reduce marketing costs and choose the most effective promotion strategy based on the platform’s most target feedback for your solution.

-After validating your product idea with a prototype, you can move to the MVP app development stage.
+After validating your product idea with an MVP prototype, you can move to developing an MVP.
 This is about creating the must-have functionality you have already chosen along with the defined UX/UI design.

-There are four options of MVP development for startups and the choice depends on your technical background, financial aid, and time available for execution.
+There are four options for building a minimum viable product and the choice depends on your technical background, financial aid, and time available for execution.

 The key benefits of partnering with a technical professional are background, dedication, and responsibility.